[In-Depth Look, Part 2] 5 Ways Samsung Enhanced the Galaxy Note10Share open/close

-Users can also customise their notes to highlight ideas or emphasise key points using functions like pinch zoom, which lets you shrink and enlarge handwritten notes, and Quick highlighter, which offers a simple means to highlight handwritten and typed text.
-Screen off memo has also been updated, and now offers users a variety of colour options.
+Users can also customize their notes to highlight ideas or emphasize key points using functions like pinch zoom, which lets you shrink and enlarge handwritten notes, and Quick highlighter, which offers a simple means to highlight handwritten and typed text.
+Screen off memo has also been updated, and now offers users a variety of color options.

 4. The Camera